Funding

 You'll need a good first degree from an internationally recognised university (minimum upper second class or equivalent, depending on your chosen course) or a Master’s degree in an appropriate subject.
 In exceptional cases, we may consider equivalent professional experience and/or qualifications.
 English language proficiency at a minimum of IELTS band 6.5 with no component score below 6.0.

 This opportunity will suit a person who has a strong work ethic, is self-motivated, and has a desire to learn and develop as a researcher.
 Experience in capturing, processing and analysing biomechanical and image data in human participants is an advantage.
 Experience with and/or a willingness to learn MATLAB (or equivalent) is essential.
 Due to the sensitive nature of the research, excellent interpersonal skills are also required.
-Applicants from a range of training and/or research backgrounds including (not limited to) sport and exercise science, physiotherapy, or sonography are encouraged to apply.
+Applicants from a range of training and/or research backgrounds including (not limited to) sport and exercise science, physiotherapy, tissue mechanics, or sonography are encouraged to apply.

 How to apply